Macpherson Robertson

-Sir Macpherson Robertson KBE (6 September 1859 – 20 August 1945) was an Australian philanthropist, entrepreneur and founder of chocolate and confectionery company MacRobertson's.
+Sir Macpherson Robertson (Note: Known colloquially as "Mr Mac".
+The spelling of Macpherson is sometimes incorrectly represented as MacPherson, possibly attributed to the naming of his company as MacRobertson's Steam Confectionery Works.)
+(6 September 1859 – 20 August 1945) was an Australian philanthropist, entrepreneur and founder of chocolate and confectionery company MacRobertson's.

-He was also known for bringing the United States inventions of chewing gum and cotton candy (known in Australia as fairy floss) to Australia.
+He was also known for bringing the United States inventions of chewing gum and cotton candy (Note: Known in Australia as fairy floss.) to Australia.

 Early life

-Macpherson Robertson was born in Ballarat, Victoria.
+Macpherson Robertson was born in Ballarat, Victoria, Australia.
 He was the eldest of seven children of Macpherson David Robertson, a Scottish carpenter born in Uruguay, and his Irish wife, Margaret (née Browne).
 The family came to Ballarat in search of gold but fell on hard times, with the father abandoning them and moving to Fiji.
 In 1869, his mother returned to Leith, in Scotland, together with Macpherson, his three siblings and another child on the way.

 In Scotland, at the age of nine, Macpherson started working to support the family, eventually taking an apprenticeship with the Victoria Confectionery Co.
 In 1874, the family returned to Australia at the request of his father, then living in the Melbourne working class suburb of Fitzroy.
 Using skills he acquired in Scotland, in 1878, at the age of 19, Macpherson set up a confectionery manufacturing operation in the bathroom of the family home.
 He made confectionery on Mondays to Thursdays and sold them around Melbourne on Fridays and Saturdays.